MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/Workloads-Specific/DataWarehouse/Medallion_Architecture/README.md

 > This demo will be created step by step.
 Please note that Microsoft Fabric already assists by setting up the medallion flow for you.

 > [!IMPORTANT]
-> If you are not able to see the `auto-create report` option neither `copilot` be aware you need to enable AI features in your tenant, click [here](https://github.com/brown9804/MicrosoftCloudEssentialsHub/blob/main/0_Azure/2_AzureAnalytics/0_Fabric/demos/6_PBiCopilot.md#tenant-configuration) to see how.
+> If you are not able to see the `auto-create report` option neither `copilot` be aware you need to enable AI features in your tenant, click [here to see how](https://github.com/brown9804/MicrosoftCloudEssentialsHub/blob/main/0_Azure/2_AzureAnalytics/0_Fabric/demos/6_PBiCopilot.md#tenant-configuration)

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/7eec0098-7b7b-453c-9dbb-ee1a6390577b">